Guidelines for Contributors

 Writing style, submitting

-We prefer the generic mention of lures, tackle and other products.
-However, if an article includes the name of a specific product, we generally prefer that at least two more such products also be included.
+We do not publish pieces about using specific products, brands or services.
+To avoid product representation or inference of endorsement, use generic products.
+If brand names are shown, avoid showcasing or concentrating on labels.
+The mention of lures, tackle and other products should include generic references.
+However, if an article includes the name of a specific product, we require that at least two more such products also be included.

 Articles should be aimed at anglers and boaters with intermediate-level to advanced-level skills.
 The articles we publish are between 600 to 2,500 words.